ChinmayRai/Automatically-Curated-Accident-Maps/README.md

 3. integrate the processes of getting loc, time and casualities
 4. getting coordinates from location names - done
 5. data plotting - done

+# Notes to self
+1. sent_selector7.py and sent_selector7_beta.py are same except that beta version also prints certain things

 # Pending Issues: